sverweij/dependency-cruiser/doc/faq.md

 - In `test/report` add unit tests that prove your reporter does what it intends.

-### Q: How do I add support for my favourite alt-js language?
+### Q: How do I add support for my favorite alt-js language?

 **A**: Ask me nicely or make a PR.